 Now, we will create a table for developers which will act as the referencing or child table.
 There will be one to many relationships between teams and developers table. team_id will be our referencing key, which will refer to the id of the team’s table.

 team_id INTEGER REFERENCES teams (id),

 name VARCHAR (100),

 position VARCHAR (100),

 The output of the above two tables is as follows –

 Let us verify the table creation by using \dt command that now results in –

 The above query will create just a referencing table ‘developers’ for teams.
-But while dropping table teams it will restrict us to drop and not allow if any of the referencing tables are present such as developers table for the field id of the team’s record as the default CASCADE/RESTRICT value is RESTRICT.
+But while dropping table teams, it will restrict us to drop and not allow if any of the referencing tables are present such as the developers table for the field id of the team’s record, as the default CASCADE/RESTRICT value is RESTRICT.
 Let us see the query for dropping the table teams –